chunyuma/KGML-xDTD/README.md

 ---

-## Data Preprocessing (skip it if you need to train the KGML-xDTD model from scratch)
+## Data Preprocessing (skip it if you don't need to train the KGML-xDTD model from scratch)
 Pleaase follow the steps 1-4 within `1_data_preprocessing.sh` to do data pre-processing.
 These steps may need a few hours.
 Note that the step 3 needs user to get a drugbank academic license to download the `drugbank.xml` file and then put it into the './data' folder.

 ---

-## Model training (skip it if you need to train the KGML-xDTD model from scratch)
+## Model training (skip it if you don't need to train the KGML-xDTD model from scratch)
 Pleaase follow the steps 5-11 within `2_model_training.sh` to do model training.
 These steps may need a few days.
 These model training steps include the node-attribute embedding generation (step5) via [PubMedBert](https://arxiv.org/abs/2007.15779) model, [GraphSage](https://arxiv.org/abs/1706.02216) embedding generation (step6-7) via [its official source code](https://github.com/williamleif/GraphSAGE), Random Forest model training, and [Adversarial ActorCritic model](https://www.microsoft.com/en-us/research/uploads/prod/2020/05/sigir_RLRec_camera_ready.pdf) (combined with reward shaping strategy and "demonstration paths").
 Note that running GraphSage with its official source code needs to switch to `graphsage_p2.7env` conda environment via command `conda activate graphsage_p2.7env`.

 ---